QEtaSpecification

 pureExponents: % -> List Integer

 pureExponents returns the exponents of the pure eta-quotient part of the specification.
-Zeros at the end of the list are removed.
+It returns allPureExponents(x) with zeros at the end of the list removed.

 pureParts: % -> List List Integer